ukb-dt/taylor-swift/index.md

   </iframe>
 </div>

+> *Differentiate to carve signal from entropy; integrate to ledger meaning—noise → gradient → narrative.*
+> -- GPT-5

 The word **“differentiate”** is a lovely linguistic fossil—half mathematical, half metaphysical.
 Its trail runs back to Latin *differre* (“to carry apart”) → *differentia* (“a distinction, a separating”) → French *différentier* → English *differentiate*.
 So before it ever met a curve or an axis, it meant simply “to tell one thing from another.”
 In that sense, all differentiation begins as an act against **entropy**—against the undivided soup of sameness.